BDC Hamburger Icon

 1. Make goals specific.

-For example, let’s say you’re a wedding planner.
-Here’s how a non-SMART goal compares with a SMART goal in specificity:
+Let’s say you’re a wedding planner.
+Here’s how a non-SMART goal compares to a SMART goal in terms of specificity:

 • Non-SMART goal: Market my business in Toronto.

-• SMART goal: Start a monthly networking group for women on event planning in Toronto.
-Set a monthly attendance goal of 20 women, with two attendees per month signing up for my “How to plan your wedding without stress” workshop.
+• SMART goal: Start a monthly networking group on event planning in Toronto.
+Set a monthly attendance goal of 20 people, with two attendees per month signing up for my “How to plan your wedding without stress” workshop.

 FYIDid you know

-Some entrepreneurs may question whether a business plan is even needed.
-Past research has shown that only one-third of entrepreneurs spend time writing a business plan.
-However, our b. newsletter team spoke to many entrepreneurs who said the time it takes to write a business plan is well worth it.
+Some entrepreneurs may question whether a business plan is even necessary.
+Research has shown that only one-third of entrepreneurs spend time writing a business plan.
+Our b. newsletter team spoke to many entrepreneurs, however, who said the time it takes to write a business plan is well worth it.
 For additional advice on starting and growing a business, subscribe to our b. newsletter.
 It is delivered straight to your inbox every Tuesday and Friday.

 2. Make goals measurable.

-Measuring your goal means evaluating the results and the milestones you must hit on the way.
-When you measure, you assess if you’re on the right track to achieve your goal by asking these questions:
+Measuring your goal means tracking the results and milestones you must hit along the way.
+When you measure, you assess whether you’re on the right track to achieve your goal by asking these questions:

 • How much?